-Consuming foods that contain saturated fats will raise the cholesterol level in your bloodstream.
-High cholesterol can increase your risk of stroke or heart disease.
-The American Heart Association recommends eating foods that are high in monounsaturated or polyunsaturated fats.
+The American Heart Association recommends eating foods that are high in monounsaturated or polyunsaturated fats instead of saturated fats.
 Canola oil is higher in these fats and has half of the saturated fat of vegetable oil.
 Both oils do have the same number of calories, and — as long as the vegetable oil is soybean based — neither has cholesterol.

 Increasing your consumption of omega-3 and omega-6 can reduce your risk of cardiovascular disease.
 Omega fatty acids may also alleviate arthritis symptoms and aid in depression therapy, according to the Linus Pauling Institute at Oregon State University.

 Canola oil is rich in omega-3 and omega-6 fatty acids.
 Vegetable oil may contain both fatty acids, but soybean-based ones can have fatty acids that are hydrogenated and highly refined, so they aren’t as beneficial as the omega nutrients in other oils.

 Both canola oil and vegetable oil can be used in baking as a substitute for shortening, butter or margarine.
 Vegetable oil tends to work better when you're frying foods, because prolonged heat can damage the fatty acids in canola oil and possibly compromise their safety.

 Canola oil is fine if you're doing a stir fry, because it holds flavor of the veggies and meats better, and the fatty acids can survive the quick high heat.
 Canola oil is also a better choice for dressings and marinades as the oil's neutral flavor allows herbs and spices to stand out.

 Read more: Is Canola Oil More Healthy Than Olive Oil?